 - All You Need is Love: The Beatles

 - Ain’t No Mountain High Enough: Marvin Gaye

 - I Love You Baby: Frankie Valli & The Four Seasons

 You will have so much fun together, and you can also check off your workout for the day!

 Build a Heart

 Grab some red Solo cups and place them in a heart formation.
-Begin stacking cups on top and see how tall your “heart” can get before falling down!
+Begin stacking cups on top and see how tall your “heart” can get before falling!
 We also like to use popsicle sticks to stack with cups to provide more support.

-It’s amazing how simply giving them a new material can entertain your little ones.
-After building his heart, my son played with the cups and sticks for another hour or so!
+It’s incredible how simply giving them new material can entertain your little ones.
+After building his heart, my son played with the cups and sticks for another hour!

 Sensory Tub: Heart Hunting

-With some simple materials, you can make a Valentine-themed sensory tub for your kids to explore!
-Here’s what we used in our Valentine sensory tub:
+You can make a Valentine-themed sensory tub with simple materials for your kids to explore!
+Here’s what we used in ours: